CleverCloud/doc.clever-cloud.com/administrate/ssh-clever-tools.md

 {{< alert "warning" "SSH access is disabled on Docker instances" >}}
     <p>
-    For security reasons, SSH access is disabled for Docker applications.
+    For security reasons, you can't connect on the instance that hosts your Docker application.<br/>
+    On the other hand, if bash is installed in your Docker application, you will be able to connect directly inside it.<br/>
     Contact the support if you need help to debug your Docker applications.
     </p>
 {{< /alert >}}